Placemaking in the City

 |Housing fee:||€ 500 and € 75 deposit.
 For more information, see Housing and practical matters.|

 |Who is this programme for?||For current university students (Bachelors and Masters) in the arts and social sciences with an interest in placemaking and urban studies.
 For young working professionals with a desire to continue their education in this field.|

 The three-week programme will consist of (guest) lectures, workshops and excursions within and outside of Amsterdam.
-In a parallel ‘RapidLab’, students work in interdisciplinary groups developing a Placemaking strategy for a selected site.
+In parallel ethnographic research sessions, students work in interdisciplinary groups researching and developing a placemaking strategy for a selected site/community.

-A core component of the Everyday City and Beyond programme is the RapidLab, a studio in which students work together on a specific case study in Amsterdam.
-Across the three weeks, students develop the practical skills involved in a placemaking process.
-From start to finish, these include research skills such as observation, mapping and stakeholder analysis, process management and communication, and visual/tangible presentation methods.
-The interdisciplinary groups spend the afternoons doing field work and following workshops on and off site.
+A core component of this programmeare the research and development sessions, which will form the basis of the work for the final presentation in Amsterdam.
+Across the three weeks, students develop their practical skills involved in a placemaking process.
+From start to finish, these include research skills such as observation, mapping, interviewing, stakeholder analysis, and visual/tangible presentation methods related to the final project.
+The interdisciplinary groups spend various morning and afternoon sessions conducting interviews, researching, and developing their placemaking strategy both on and off site.

 The programme schedule from Monday-Thursday includes:

 - Lunch break (1 hour; provided by the University)

 - RapidLab afternoons with workshops and field work (2.5 hours)

 As a Summer Institute student you receive a participation certificate with an official seal from the Universiteit van Amsterdam.